Mushroom Wellington is a gorgeous, delicious, protein-rich centerpiece for a memorable holiday dinner table.

 Hand chopping vs. food processor: you can chop the veggies in the food processor, but if you do so, don’t overprocess them.
 We did blind tests, and our families preferred the Wellington with hand-chopped veggies because they keep their texture better.

-Puff pastry: the easiest way to make this is with a refrigerated (not frozen) puff pastry that comes in a roll.
-Rectangular shape (not round) is best.
+Puff pastry: The easiest way to make this is with refrigerated (not frozen) puff pastry that comes in a roll.
+The best shape is rectangular (not round).

 mushroom wellington with gravy and sautéed green beans